TheDatumOrg/TSB-UAD/docs/algorithms/Reconstruction.md

 The reconstruction error can be used as an anomalous score for the specific anomaly detection task.
 As the model is trained on the non-anomalous subsequence of the time series (or very few anomalous subsequence), it is optimized to reconstruct the normal subsequences.
 Therefore, all the subsequences far from the training set will have a bigger reconstruction error.

 As autoencoder has been a popular method in the recent decade, many anomaly detection algorithms are based on autoencoder algorithms' implementation.
-For TSB-kit autoencoder implementation, we use a simple encoder with two consecutive dense layers (32 and 16 neurons respectivelly) for the encoder and the decoder.
+For TSB-UAD autoencoder implementation, we use a simple encoder with two consecutive dense layers (32 and 16 neurons respectivelly) for the encoder and the decoder.

 ```{eval-rst}
 .. autoclass:: TSB_UAD.models.AE.AE_MLP2